-Compared with the baseline scenario, all three ACC II scenarios result in positive net national job gains of approximately 5,000 by 2050.
-This will be accompanied by a \$1.7 billion increase in 2050 GDP, across the scenarios.
-Average wages for the new jobs created under the ZEV transition are expected to be, on average, roughly around 50 percent higher in average wages for the jobs that will be replaced.
+Compared with the baseline scenario, all three ACC II scenarios result in positive net national job gains of approximately 940 by 2050.
+This will be accompanied by a \$562 million increase in 2050 GDP, across the scenarios.
+Average wages for the new jobs created under the ZEV transition are expected to be, on average, about 50% higher than average wages for the jobs that will be replaced.